inspiredlabs/inspiredlabs/site/content/fernandos/index.md

 The design, at first glance is simple – however, it's a complex interplay of revivalism, paired with a modern classic: [Cooper&nbsp;Black Swash](https://fontsinuse.com/typefaces/7357/cooper-black).

+{{< feature 2 >}}

-Bringing a hearty, abundant tone to the letterforms, finished on tastefully coloured cream board: a traditional storytelling foundation.
+Bringing a hearty, abundant tone to the letterforms, finished on tastefully coloured board makes for a traditional storytelling foundation.
 Now the site is established, fostering five-star&nbsp;reviews.

 ### Point of interest